 There’s a lot that goes into a factor rate, and if you’re applying for a cash advance, it’s crucial that you understand how they work.
 We’re here to spell it out for your.

 A merchant cash advance is a cash advance that is paid back using a percent of your daily credit card sales.
 As you’re comparing the cost of this form of financing to other options such as business loans or lines of credit, you might come up against the unfamiliar term “factor rate” or “buy rate.”
 Similarly, if you are looking at short-term loans, you might stumble across “factor rates” as well.

-To understand a factor rate, you should determine the total amount you will need to pay back.
-How?
-Multiply the factor rate by the amount borrowed.
-So, if you are getting an advance of $10,000 at a factor rate of 1.35 for a 12-month term, the total amount you’ll need to repay is $13,500 ($10,000 x 1.35 = $13,500).
-Knowing you’re paying $3,500 for that $10,000, at first glance, you may think you’re simply paying a 35% interest rate for the advance.
-But, that is not the correct way to think about factor rates.
-Yes, the interest COST of the advance is 35%, but when a factor rate is involved, all of the interest is charged to the principal when the loan or advance is originated.
-This is why the advance or loan isn’t priced using APR.
-APR is used for financing where interest accrues on the principal amount as it gets smaller and smaller as more payments are made.
+Yes, the interest cost of the advance is 35%, but when a factor rate is involved, all of the interest is charged to the principal when the loan or advance is originated.
+That’s the key difference you need to know about factor rates and interest rates.
+This is why the advance or loan isn’t priced using APR—APR is used for financing where interest accrues on the principal amount as it gets smaller and smaller as more payments are made.

 The other thing to keep in mind is that there are a lot of variables with a merchant cash advance.
-As merchant cash advances are paid back daily (or however often you batch out your credit card system), if you have a strong sales day, you’ll be paying back more that day, versus how much you’d pay on a slower day.
+As merchant cash advances are paid back daily (or however often you batch out your credit card system).
+If you have a strong sales day, you’ll be paying back more that day, versus how much you’d pay on a slower day.